rbettini/webapp/README.md

 ## Starting the infrastructure provisioning

 - Download "Vagrantfile" file on your computer (https://github.com/rbettini/webapp/blob/master/vagrant/Vagrantfile)
-- Create a directory to run vagrant and execute the command bellow in a CMD terminal (or Bash Linux):
+- Create a directory to run the vagrant and execute the command bellow in a CMD terminal (or Bash Linux):

   vagrant init